rorymcgit/Folder-Organiser/README.md

 - wxPython (a GUI framework)

 Written as I learnt my first programming language.
-Basic principles such as DRY, encapsulation and even consistent naming conventions were not adhered to.
+Basic principles such as SRP and DRY were not adhered to.